llamaxyz/llama/README.md

 # Llama

 Llama is an onchain governance and access control framework for smart contracts.
-It uses non-transferable NFTs to encode access control, features programmatic control of funds, and includes modular strategies to define action execution rules.
+It encodes access control policies, features programmatic control of funds, and includes modular strategies to define action execution rules.

 ## Prerequisites